jacklul/asuswrt-usb-raspberry-pi/README.md

 **Warning: This cannot be used together with Entware/Optware/Asus Download Master on stock firmware.**

-This will also work with Merlin firmware - [see below](#Asuswrt-Merlin).
+Everything here was tested on **RT-AX58U v2** on official **388.2** firmware.

 ## How it works

-Asus routers with stock firmware have the capability to run a script when USB storage device is mounted.
+Asus routers have the capability to run a script when USB storage device is mounted.

 This is how this magic is happening:

 - Router is booting, at one point USB port gets powered and Pi starts booting as well
 - Pi pretends to be USB storage device, router mounts it and triggers the script
-- The script on the router write a file to the mass storage device
+- The script on the router writes a file to the mass storage device
 - The script on the Pi detects that and transforms itself into USB Ethernet gadget
 - The script on the router waits for the new network interface to become available and then enables it and adds it to the LAN bridge interface
 - The Pi is now a member of your LAN network